Image Dot Image Dot

 Other Avocado Recycling Tips

-If you’re not composting, that’s OK: You can still reuse your avocado pits and skins in these other ways.
+If you’re not composting, that’s OK.
+You can still reuse your avocado pits and skins in these other ways.

 Before you can compost avocado pits and peels, or turn them into your next work of art, you need a delicious recipe to use up the green goodness inside!
-Dig into our avocado recipe archive for breakfast, lunch, and dinner inspiration.

 YOU MAY ALSO LIKE